ashishachopra/SF_RT_InteractiveSFMgIceB/README.md

 The **client-side wall-clock** capture times each query end-to-end on the client — from just before `execute()` to just after the fetch — in a thread-local list per worker, merged after each level.
 The console prints a `client-side (wall-clock): p50/p90/p99` line per level, and the full breakdown lands in `client_latency_<run_id>.csv`.

 This is the one place the tool reports **end-to-end** latency (network round-trip + TLS + driver deserialization + server execution), so it's the number to use when you care about *what the application actually experiences* — e.g. quantifying the network tax between your client region and the Snowflake region.
 It is **not** a substitute for the server-side figures: at high concurrency the client is a variable (GIL, cores, network), so wall-clock over-reports latency and under-reports QPS.
 Use `benchmark_<run_id>.csv` / `ACCOUNT_USAGE` for headline numbers and `client_latency_<run_id>.csv` to characterize the client/network overhead on top.

-### A note on fair comparison

-The suite deliberately warms the Interactive Warehouse (full-scan + benchmark warm + a proactive-cache wait) before measuring, because proactive caching is part of how it's meant to run.
-The regular-warehouse baseline (phase C) is **not** given the same warm-up.
-This is intentional — a regular warehouse has no proactive cache to prime — but it means the first queries in the baseline pay compilation and cold-scan costs.
-If you want a strictly warm-vs-warm comparison, add a warm-up pass before phase C and note it in your results.

-## Notes & Best Practices

-Read this before trusting any number the tool prints.

-- **Warm vs. cold cache.** All headline results are for a *warmed* warehouse.
-Interactive Warehouses use proactive caching; a cold warehouse will show much higher latency for the first queries.
-The suite's warming protocol exists precisely to remove this variable — don't compare a cold run to a warm one.
-- **Clustering follows Snowflake best practice.** The tables are `CLUSTER BY (CUSTOMER_ID)` and loaded `ORDER BY CUSTOMER_ID` because the workload is selective lookups on `CUSTOMER_ID` — and aligning the clustering key with the filter column is the standard way to design any high-selectivity table on Snowflake, interactive or not.
-It lets the engine prune to the handful of micro-partitions that hold a customer's rows instead of scanning the whole table.
-This isn't specific to the benchmark; it's how you'd model this table in production.
-If you adapt the queries to filter on a different column, cluster on that column so the same pruning applies.
-(Skip clustering entirely and you'd be measuring a full-table scan, which is a different workload than the low-latency lookups this benchmark targets.)
-- **The client machine is a variable.** At high concurrency the *load generator* can become the bottleneck before the warehouse does.
-Results in the blog were generated from a 12-core laptop.
-Fewer cores, a busy machine, or high network latency to the Snowflake region will cap the concurrency you can actually generate.
-Run from a machine in (or near) the same cloud region for cleanest numbers, and watch client CPU during the run.
-- **Reported numbers are server-side execution time, not client wall-clock.** The authoritative latency/QPS come from `QUERY_HISTORY` (`total_elapsed_time`), i.e. time measured inside Snowflake.
-Client-observed timing includes network round-trips, TLS, and driver deserialization — so a client far from the Snowflake region will see slower *end-to-end* times even though server execution is identical.
-The tool also captures client-side wall-clock latency (printed per level and saved to `client_latency_<run_id>.csv`) so you can quantify that end-to-end tax, but it under-reports throughput at high concurrency for exactly this reason; always publish the server-side figures.
-Run the load generator in (or near) the same cloud region to keep client overhead from dominating.
-- **Tune `--procs` to your core count.** One process cannot generate 1,000 truly-concurrent queries because of Python's GIL.
-A good starting point is `--procs = physical_core_count`.
-At c≥500 use 8+; the blog's c=1000 runs used `--procs 32`.
-- **Closed-loop, not open-loop.** Workers fire the next query immediately — this measures *maximum sustainable throughput*, not latency under a fixed arrival rate.
-If you need "latency at exactly 500 req/s," this is the wrong tool (use JMeter/k6 with a fixed rate).
-- **Cost is not measured here.** The benchmark reports throughput and latency, not credits consumed.
-Compute cost per query is left as a separate analysis — factor it in before drawing price/performance conclusions.
-- **Run more than once.** Cloud performance varies run-to-run.
-Take the median of 3+ runs before quoting a number, and keep the `run_id`s so you can audit them later in `ACCOUNT_USAGE`.
-- **`sf_setup.sql` uses an XLARGE warehouse to generate 1B rows.** That is not free and the INSERT runs twice (standard + interactive table).
-It auto-suspends after 60s, but be aware of the credits before running it.
-- **Full suite takes ~2+ hours.** Each phase includes two 15-minute cache-priming waits.
-Use `--warm-wait` to shorten for smoke tests, but shortening the wait changes the results.

 ## Porting to Another Engine (Databricks, ClickHouse, Postgres, …)